The-Marvex/GSoC_Proposal/GSoC proposal.md

 * **Contribution:** Pull Request fixing the issue of the code not compiling with Java 9 and above.
 Pull Request [#89](https://github.com/bridgedb/BridgeDb/pull/89)(Added support of Java 11 to the existing release)

 * **Project Overview:** BridgeDb is a platform used for identifier mapping in WikiPathways and PathVisio with support for various languages like as a Cytoscape plugin, as an R package, and an API implemented in OpenRiskNet and OpenPHACTS.
-BridgeDB provides a platform to link other databases like Ensembl, NCBI Gene, ChEBI, PubChem, etc. The goal of the project is to successfully release a new version of BridgeDb with new functionality and with updated dependencies and libraries.
-It also requires improvement in the output of metadata to meet the FAIR standards, along with the support of newer Java releases up to Java 11.
+BridgeDB provides a platform to link other databases like Ensembl, NCBI Gene, ChEBI, PubChem, etc. The main idea of this project is to add functionality and release a major version of BridgeDb.
+This new version would support Java version above 8.
+It will also have support for ‘Secondary identifier’.
+As a part of the project, metadata output provided by BridgeDb will also be formatted to meet the ‘The FAIR Guiding Principles for scientific data management and stewardship’.

 ## **Project Details:**